mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. availability:: Unix.

-      The function is a stub on WASI, see :ref:`wasm-availability` for more information.
+      The function is a stub on Emscripten and WASI, see :ref:`wasm-availability` for more information.

 .. function:: getgrouplist(user, group, /)